 Jump To What You're Looking For

-BOVA provides FREE education the youth of rural Cambodia as well as medical care and food at no cost to the individual or family.
+BOVA provides FREE education to the youth of rural Cambodia as well as medical care and food at no cost to the individual or family.
 Amazing, RIGHT?!

 About BOVA’s Owner

-Once tourism came to Cambodia, Sophorn became a tuk-tuk driver to support his mother, wife and 2 daughters.
+Decades later, once tourism came to Cambodia, Sophorn became a tuk-tuk driver to support his mother, wife and 2 daughters.

 Sophorn did not take this small gift for granted.
 After a long day’s work, every night he would study English until, by his own will, became fluent.